iorp/react-aid/README.md

 # @iorp/react-aid
 ## Todo
-- Un nest all hooks from components (Namespace ... ), and put them in hooks directly
+- Locale getString /setString must also accept serialiczed component strings, in order to be able to use ScriptComponent from the server
  - Unify every module exports, make indexes to all folders ( automate using turbodev??)

 # Note